US should use its influence to help win the freedom of a scholar missing in Iraq, her sister says

 “The current level of pressure is unsatisfactory.
 It’s just not enough,” Emma Tsurkov said in an interview with The Associated Press.
 “My sister is languishing at the hands of this terror organization.
 And it’s been almost six months.”

-Elizabeth Tsurkov, a 36-year-old doctoral student whose work focuses on the Middle East and specifically Syria, disappeared in Baghdad, the Iraqi capital, in March while doing research.
+Elizabeth Tsurkov, a 36-year-old doctoral student whose work focuses on the Middle East and specifically Syria and Iraq, disappeared in Baghdad, the Iraqi capital, in March while doing research.

 Israeli Prime Minister Benjamin Netanyahu’s office has said she is being held by the Shiite group Kataeb Hezbollah or Hezbollah Brigades, whose leader and founder died in the American airstrike in January 2020 that also killed Gen. Qassem Soleimani, the commander of Iran’s elite Quds Force and the architect of Tehran’s regional military alliances.
 The Hezbollah group has close ties to the Iraqi government.